 - Susan Wolcott, Thought Leader for CPA Canada, Accounting Instructor, and Independent Scholar

-Our Post-Graduate Certificate in Accounting is offered in a full-time, in-class format, as well as a part-time, online format.
+Our Post-Graduate Certificate in Accounting is offered in a full-time, in-class format, as well as an online format.
 To select the appropriate program, consider the format that best suits your learning style, your schedule, and your need for flexibility.

 FULL-TIME IN-CLASS FORMAT: